Pakistan's top court orders release of ex-PM Imran Khan – DW – 05/11/2023

 The Supreme Court in Islamabad on Thursday ruled that the arrest of former prime minister Imran Khan was illegal.

-A three-judge bench was asked to hear Khan's petition against his arrest on Tuesday, on charges of corruption.
+The three-judge bench had been asked to hear Khan's petition against his arrest on Tuesday, on charges of corruption.

+"Your arrest was invalid so the whole process needs to be backtracked," Chief Justice Umar Ata Bandial told Khan at the hearing in the capital Islamabad.

-While it ordered Khan's release from custody, the court urged the 71-year-old to cooperate with the National Accountability Bureau, which is investigating the charges against him.
+While it ordered Khan's release from custody, the court urged the 70-year-old to cooperate with the National Accountability Bureau, which is investigating the charges against him.

 Pakistan's chief justice also told Khan the court wanted him to condemn violent protests that arose after his arrest.